1. What are you doing to reduce plastic waste in Tesco?

 To help our customers recycle, we have recycling stations in many of our UK stores including front of store recycling for carrier bags.
 We have recently extended this particular service to allow films of the same material type (polyethylene) to be added, for example bread bags.
 A new logo has been introduced which can be found on bread bags and bags used for frozen products so our customers know what they can recycle at our stores.

 Customers can also recycle plastic bottles through our in-store trialling of a reverse vending system in the UK where customers are rewarded with money back for returning their plastic bottles.
 The trial is taking place at selected stores in Borehamwood, Swansea, Edinburgh, Manchester and Birmingham.
-To date we have already recycled over 100,000 plastic bottles.
+To date we have already recycled over one million plastic bottles.

 5. Why is your fresh produce often pre-packed?

 Our pre-packed offer on fresh produce has packaging for a number of reasons.
 Firstly, it preserves the produce and therefore reduces waste.
 It also provides a method for containing product that is pre-weighed and sold by pack weight, which our customers value.
+We are running a number of trials to learn how we can remove and reduce plastic from this section of the store.

 6. Can I bring in my plastic container to take home food bought at the deli counters?